 The new event attached doesn't affect previous events.
-You can add multiple events to the element the same way as we did using the HTML attribute.
+You can add multiple events to the element the same way as we did use the HTML attribute.

 addEventListener() method you can add events to any DOM element not necessarily only HTML elements.

-- element - It is HTML element we are attaching event to
+- element - It is an HTML element we are attaching event to

-- event - It is the name of event which you are interested in
+- event - It is the name of the event which you are interested in

-- callback function - It is the function that run after event is triggered
+- callback function - It is the function that runs after event is triggered

-- useCapture - This is a boolean value that specify weather to use event bubbling or event capturing.
-(This is an optional parameter and default value is false)
+- useCapture - This is a boolean value that specifies whether to use event bubbling or event capturing.
+(This is an optional parameter and the default value is false)

 addEventListener() method do not use 'on' prefix in event name. like, instead of using 'onclick' just use 'click'.

-You can also internal function as well in
+You can also use an internal function as well in

-Multiple different types of event can also be attached to the same HTML element using
+Multiple different types of events can also be attached to the same HTML element using

-In Event bubbling when an event is fired for the element then its first run for the element then same event is fired for its parent element, then all the way up on other ancestor.
+In Event bubbling when an event is fired for the element then its first run for the element then the same event is fired for its parent element, then all the way up on another ancestor.